hash-im-table/portfolio/README.md

 ### Building a quick proof of concept

-* Falling obstacles are dynamically generated based on player screen diementions
+* Falling obstacles are dynamically generated based on player screen dimensions
-* Player screen wrapping is also dynamically calculated based on device the game is being played on
+* Player screen wrapping is also dynamically calculated based on the size of the screen the game is being played on
-* Block angle, scale and speed are all randomly calculated variables that increase to a max difficulty over time.
+* Falling obstacle angle, scale and speed are all randomly calculated variables that increase to a max difficulty over time.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/66776230/86813777-7cc33d80-c078-11ea-86e1-fb8556055dbd.gif" width="250" height="350"/>